The Trademarks Act, 1999 and the Trademark Rules, 2002, essentially

 color combination as trademark was in the case of Colgate Palmolive

 Company v.
 Anchor Health & Beauty Care Pvt.
-Ltd.
+Ltd.2 In this case;

 Colgate filed an ad interim injunction against the color combination of